About Concord Art

 At Concord Art, we offer:

 - Free admission to our four galleries, with art from our collection and contemporary artwork for sale.

 - Classes and workshops with tried and true, highly regarded teachers for seasoned artists, beginners and everyone in between.
 Our classes include oil painting for beginners, oil pastels for beginners, figure drawing, and various art retreats.

 - International and regional art tours, art-making trips, and collection tours.

-- Art demonstrations, films, and curator and artist talks.
+- Painting instruction, including art demonstrations, films, and curator and artist talks.

 - Intimate sculpture garden behind the 18th century John Ball House, featuring installations, a waterfall, and lush plantings and stonework.

 - Member benefits include invitations, discounts, exhibition opportunities, and publicity, all while making a difference at Concord Art and in your cultural community.